 The nature of construction industry is complex and dynamic.
-Besides, the industry is fragmented and thereby requires the involvement of various professionals and specialists that work together to achieve a common goal (Gray 2000); Gido, Kerzner and Meredith (2003).
+Besides, the industry is fragmented and thereby requires the involvement of various professionals and specialists that work together to achieve a common goal (Gray 2000; Gido, Kerzner and Meredith, 2003).
 Construction activities involves conceptualizing, designing, managing, organizing and coordinating project requirements including time, money resources, technology and methods.
-All these must be integrated in the most efficient manner possible to complete construction projects on schedule, within estimated budget, in accordance to the required quality and performance expected by the client as established by Nadeem, Sohail and Muhammed (2009).
+All these must be integrated in the most efficient manner possible to complete construction projects on schedule, within estimated budget, in accordance to the required quality and performance expected by the client (Nadeem, et al., 2009).
 The industry's primary goal therefore focuses mainly on achieving value for the money the clients has paid for.
-This is achieved through good service delivery which centres on ethical standards displayed by the professionals' participants.
-Construction industry has the sole responsibility of providing physical development through the provision of infrastructures, manpower development, resource employment, fixed capital formation and improvement of the gross domestic product (Omole, 2000; Hillebrandt, 2000).
-In the light of this, it is therefore expected that construction professionals should discharge their duties with utmost compliance to professional ethics and standards.
-This professional ethics is the justification of standards of behaviour against practical tasks, which is not necessarily limited to technologies, transactions, activities, pursuits and assessment of institutions.
-It rather involves practical conceptualization of public expectations in the interest of responsibilities, willingness to serve public interest with high competencies (Chalkley, 1990, Fan et al., 2003; Poon, 2003; Poon, 2004a, 2004b).
+This is achieved through good service delivery which centres on ethical standards displayed by the construction industry professionals.
+Construction industry has the sole responsibility of providing physical development through the provision of infrastructure, manpower development, resource employment, fixed capital formation and improvement of the gross domestic product (Omole, 2000; Hillebrandt, 2000).
+In the light of this, it is therefore expected that construction professionals should discharge their duties with utmost compliance to professional ethical standards.

+Professional ethics is the justification of standards of behaviour against practical tasks, which is not necessarily limited to technologies, transactions, activities, pursuits and assessment of institutions.
+It rather involves practical conceptualization of public expectations in the interest of responsibilities, willingness to serve public interest with high competencies (Chalkley, 1990; Fan et al., 2003; Poon, 2003; Poon, 2004a, 2004b).
 The strength of the link between the construction industry and the public therefore sustains its existence through overwhelming recourse to demand for the services of its practitioners and unique products such that the relationship is a function of the pride of professionalism.

-However, the most important threat to the harmonious relationship between the public and the construction industry is the cultural misalignment between public expectations and the professional conducts of construction practitioners (Pollington, 1999).
+However, the most important threat to the harmonious relationship between the public and the construction industry is the cultural misalignment between public expectations and the construction professionals' conducts (Pollington, 1999).
 This has brought various criticisms and wrong perception of the public about the professionalism of construction professionals in relation to professional ethics.
-Based on this fact, it is quite evident that the industry needs to be dynamic and re-appraise the ethical ideology and perception of her professionals so that services provided by the industry can be improved.
-(Lam et al., 2001; Doree, 2004).

-In response to this, the study therefore appraised the level of compliance of construction professionals (focusing on some selected professionals that are engaged throughout the life cycle of any project) to ethical standards in the nation's quest for modality for combating the endemic and intractable monster of corruption.
+Based on this fact, it is quite evident that the industry needs to be dynamic and re-appraise the ethical conducts and perception of her professionals so that services provided by the industry can be improved (Lam et al., 2001 and Doree, 2004).
+In response to this, the study therefore assessed the compliance level of construction professionals (focusing on selected professionals that are engaged throughout the life cycle of any project) to ethical standards in the nation's quest for modality for combating the endemic and intractable monster of corruption.
+The research findings from this study are expected to be of great assistance to the construction professionals in improving their professional obligations to their clients and to the general public at large.

-THE THEORY AND PRACTICE OF ETHICS IN BUSINESSES ENVIRONMENT
+2. ETHICS IN BUSINESS ENVIRONMENT: THEORY AND PRACTICE